temporalio/samples-go/reqresp/README.md

 to start a new one atomically.
 However, in order not to lose any data, signals must be drained and any other futures that need to be reacted to must be completed first.
 This means there must be a period where there are no signals to drain and no futures to wait on.
-If signals come in faster than processed or futures wait so long there is no idle period, `ContinueAsNew` will never happen and the history will grow unchecked until the extreme limit is reached at the server causing workflow termination.
+If signals come in faster than processed or futures wait so long there is no idle period, `ContinueAsNew` will not happen in a timely manner and history will grow.

 Since this sample is a long-running workflow, once the request count reaches a certain size, we perform a `ContinueAsNew`.
 To not lose any data, we only send this if there are no in-flight signal requests or executing